stedlg/rir2wir/README.md

 The main script is main.py, which launches the full experiment.
 It relies on the following components:

-- alternating_optimization.py: implementation of the alternating optimization procedure, including:
+- alternating_optimization.py: implementation of the alternating optimization procedure;

-    * echoes delay optimization using Adam optimizer,
-    * wall impulse responses (WIR) estimation as a multi-observation linear system inversion using the Conjugate Gradient method,
-    * projection onto non-linear constraints.

 - functions.py: utility functions used throughout the pipeline.